 Wine-growing in this region dates back hundreds of years and Kallstadt, on the German wine route, is one of the most popular wine towns in Pfalz.
 With 270 vineyards producing around 1300 different wines, the tradition of wine-growing is very much alive in this town.
 More than 30 family businesses, in a town with a population of only 1200 people, produce around 4 million litres of wine every year.
 With its rural charm, Kallstadt has become a real insider’s tip for connoisseurs and foodies alike.
 Traditional pubs and spa hotels are welcoming places for you to relax.

 In 2005, Herbert Beltle fulfilled his lifelong dream and purchased a 4-hectare winery in Kallstadt / Pfalz.
 Operating under the traditional name Horcher, Beltle produces his wine here with winemaker Wolfgang Grün.
 Herbert Beltle, well-known restaurateur and hotelier from Berlin, spent many years travelling and training in Oberstdorf, London, Geneva, Cannes, St. Moritz and Munich until he finally returned to Berlin in the 80s.
 Since 1988 he has been running the Alte Zollhaus in Kreuzberg.
-Then, in 1999, he added restaurant Aigner am Gendarmenmarkt.
+Then, from 1999 - 2019, he added restaurant Aigner am Gendarmenmarkt.
 In 2005, he founded the Horcher Winery and his latest restaurant, Rotisserie Weingrün, was opened in 2007 on the Gertraudenbrücke in the centre of Berlin.

 Herbert Beltle is a board member of the German Association of Hotels and Restaurants (Hotel- und Gaststättenverband) and participates in a number of audit committees.
 He was named Berlin Master Chef and was awarded the Herforder Award for “Best Restaurateur in Germany”.
 With a keen interest in Altberliner (Old Berlin) history of gastronomy, he is fascinated by the history of Horcher restaurants from the 20s and 30s.
 He acquired the rights to the Horcher name with the aim of reviving this famous name when founding his winery.